 specifically for storing data of any kind -

-This can be set to anything - a Data Tables row, a custom dictionary, any Python object.
-(Remember, in Python “everything is an object.”)
+item.
+This can be set to anything - a Data Tables row, a custom dictionary, any Python object

-It’s useful for Data Bindings because it’s a way for components to hold data and pass it around.
+item property is useful for Data Bindings because it’s a way for components to hold data and pass it around.
+Generally, you’ll want to set the

 self.item of a Form changes, all Data Bindings for that Form are updated.